Background

 A Generous Gift

-The Sarjeant Gallery Te Whare o Rehua Whanganui was founded through the generosity of one man to his home city.
+Te Whare o Rehua Sarjeant Gallery was founded through the generosity of one man to his home city.
 In 1912, Henry Sarjeant left a huge sum of money – the equivalent of over $70 million in today’s terms – to establish the gallery “as a means of inspiration for ourselves and those who come after us”.
 The Gallery opened in 1919 and is recognised as one of the country’s most important heritage buildings.
 Over the last 103+ years, through the Sarjeant bequest and the many kind gifts of subsequent benefactors, the collection has become one of national importance and numbers over 8500 works of New Zealand and international art, spanning 400 years.
 The Sarjeant Collection includes the one of New Zealand’s best photographic collections, which includes the Denton Collection, and outside private collections houses the largest holding of Edith Collier’s work.

 Looking to the future